pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ```

 !!! warning "Remove Credentials from Disk"
-    Once we've validated that the certs are set correctly in Credhub,
+    Once we've validated that the certs are set correctly in CredHub,
     remember to delete `poe-cert.txt` and `poe-private-key.txt` from your working directory.
     This will prevent a potential security leak,
     or an accidental commit of those credentials.